CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.2.3 Information and media exchange.txt

 #### OPS.1.2.3.A5 loss report [user]

-It MUST be reported immediately if a data carrier is lost, stolen or suspected of being tampered with during media exchange.
+It MUST be reported immediately if a data carrier is lost, stolen, or suspected of being tampered with during media exchange.
 For this there must be clear reporting channels and contact persons in each institution.

 ### 3.2 Standard requirements